 3.4 Fire marshals perform a clean sweep of the building in the event of an evacuation.
 During fire drills students or teachers may be asked to hide in unusual places to ensure checks and clean sweeps are being done correctly.

 3.5 All new staff and students are given a health and safety tour as part of their induction to Ashbourne, this includes being shown through all evacuation routes and fire escapes, in order staff and students are familiar with their escape route in the event of an evacuation.

 Extinguishers are to be used for evacuation purposes only.
 Ashbourne College does not expect or encourage fire marshals or any other member of staff to tackle a blaze.
 Our first and only priority is the safe evacuation of all staff, students and visitors.

 Almost all full time staff at Ashbourne College are Fire Marshals and have received specialised training, tailored to the premises.
 This training, amongst other things, educates Marshals on conducting an effective sweep of the premises.
-At each building there are three designated Lead Fire Marshals.
-The Lead Fire Marshals for each premises are as follows:
+At each building there are designated Fire Marshals.

 6.1.1 Evacuate your students to assembly point;

 6.1.2 Keep students calm and orderly during evacuation;

 6.1.4 Middle school students are to stay under supervision of their teacher while outside the college premises during an evacuation; and